benoitc/couchbeam/doc/README.md

 ### Changes

-CouchDB provides a means to get a list of changes made to documents in the database.
+Apache CouchDB and RCOUCH provide a means to get a list of changes made to documents in the database.
 With couchbeam you can get changes using `couchbeam_changes:follow_once/2`.
 This function returns all changes immediately.
 But you can also retrieve all changes rows using longpolling :